 The oriental cockroach may require several years to complete its development.
 The life span of the adult may be up to six months.
 Generally, there will be 3-4 generations per year.

-What causes an oriental cockroach infestation?
+What causes an American Cockroach infestation?

 If you are not satisfied with the services provided to you within the guarantee period, you will receive a Full Money Back Refund *Terms and Conditions apply